 I didn’t go to college; I’m torn on whether you should or not.
-It seems like a good way to get a job in a design company if that is what you want.
-If you want to do something original and disrupt things, I would avoid learning other people’s techniques and teach yourself.
-I’m not here for the money, I only care about giving people goose bumps.
+It seems like a good way to get a job in a design company if that is what you want (and a lot of the time I wish i did).
+If you want to do something really original, I would avoid learning other people’s techniques and teach yourself.
+I’m didn’t come for the money, I care mostly about human connection and emotions.

 In September 2013, academics at the University of Oxford published a report detailing the likelihood that robots will take over many professions.
 Do you think this could happen to design and creative work?